 Kanamycin is an aminoglycoside antibiotic often used to select for bacteria which have been successfully transformed with a plasmid conferring kanamycin resistance.
 Kanamycin is very soluble in aqueous solution at 92.3 mg/mL.

-Standard grade kanamycin is composed of a mixture of three different fractions: Kanamycin A, B, and C. TOKU-E offers five forms of kanamycin:
+Standard grade Kanamycin is composed of a mixture of three different fractions: Kanamycin A, B, and C. Kanamycin A is the major component of the complex, and Kanamycin B (II) and C (III) are minor components.

 EvoPure® products are purified single antibiotic fractions, most >99% pure.
 High purity EvoPure® kanamycin products can be used to analyze the specific effects of individual kanamycin fractions.